 Usual Doctor

-When you first register with the Practice, you will be assigned a “usual doctor”.
-This is the doctor who you will usually see when you visit the Practice for a consultation.
+When you register with the Practice, you will be assigned a “usual doctor”.
+This is the doctor who you will usually see when you visit the Practice for a routine consultation.
 This doctor will, therefore, get to know all about you and your medical history, which will enable us to provide you with continuity of care.

 You may, of course, ask to see any other doctor in the Practice, at any time, or ask to change your usual doctor, if you wish.